mathias/nand2tetris-test-generator/README.md

 # nand2tetris-test-generator
-Generates a test script (.tst) for the nand2tetris Hardware Simulator from a truth table
+Generates a test script (.tst) for the nand2tetris Hardware Simulator from a truth table.

-It does not yet handle any other chips than the ALU, although I'd like it to learn to read the inputs and outputs and generate the correct `output-list` values.
+It does not yet handle any other chips than the ALU, although I'd like it to learn to read the inputs and outputs and generate the correct `output-list` values from CLI flags.
 This also doesn't have any tests beyond me manually diffing the output against the provided `ALU` test scripts.

 ```
 Usage: cmp-to-test-script.rb [options]